integral-io/BrewBundles/README.md

     - keep packages you want from yours
     - remove packages you don't want from theirs
  - run `brew bundle`
- - if you want the configurations in this package run `./copyout.sh`
+ - if you want the configurations in this package run `./copy.sh out`
  - if you want to add your own configurations ~ copy them into `/config`
-    - if you want to update these files contents in the future run `./copyin.sh`
+    - if you want to update these files contents in the future run `./copy.sh in`
  - run `git commit`
  - run `git push`